immortalbob/MiniSense-T7S3/README.md

 > **Note:** INMP441 and MAX98357 use separate I2S buses — mic on 15/16, speaker on 5/10.
 The hardware supports simultaneous audio in/out but ESPHome's voice assistant pipeline does not currently support barge-in; wake word detection resumes after the response finishes.

 > **Note:** INMP441 L/R must be tied to GND for left channel selection.
 MAX98357 SD must be tied to 3V3 to enable the amp.

+> **Note:** SCL is on pin 14 rather than the more common pin 17, which is reserved for the board LED.

 ## First Time Flash